 Advanced Low-Dose Computed Tomography at St. Luke’s

 Your doctor may recommend a lung cancer screening if you’re at higher risk for developing lung cancer because of age or a history of smoking.
-St. Luke’s Lung Cancer Screening Program has been named a Center of Excellence by the U.S. Preventive Services Task Force the leading organization dedicated to saving lives and advancing research by empowering those living with and at risk for lung cancer.
+St. Luke’s Lung Cancer Screening Program has been named a Center of Excellence by the GO2 for Lung Cancer, a leading organization dedicated to saving lives and advancing research by empowering those living with and at risk for lung cancer.

 Early Detection Can Help People at Higher Risk

 Lung cancer is a leading cause of cancer death in the United States.
 But early detection can help treatments work better.
-The only proven screening test for lung cancer is low-dose computed tomography (LDCT or CT scan).
-Doctors only recommend screening for adults who have no symptoms but are at high risk of developing the disease because of age or a history of smoking.
+The only proven screening test for lung cancer is low-dose computed tomography (LDCT or CT lung screen).
+Healthcare providers recommend screening for adults who have no symptoms but are at high risk of developing lung cancer because of age and a history of cigarette smoking.
 The goal of the low-dose CT lung cancer screening is to detect lung cancer when it is very small and more likely to be curable.
+Early detection is more responsive to treatment and easier to treat; increasing a patient’s 5-year survival rate by up to 60% compared to patients who are diagnosed in later stages.

 Who Should Consider Getting Screened?

-The U.S. Preventive Services Task Force recommends lung cancer screening for people who meet all the following criteria:
+The U.S. Preventive Services Task Force recommends lung cancer screening for people who meet all the following criteria, (also endorsed by Medicare (CMS), National Comprehensive Cancer Network (NCCN) and American College of Radiology (ACR)):

 - Have a 20-pack-year or more smoking history (meaning one pack a day for 20 years, two packs a day for 10 years, etc.)